NEW 2017 REVISED EDITION!

-Designed, revised, and continually sharpened since 2001, the award-winning Latin for Children curriculum continues to be a strong, inviting, and creative program designed to introduce students as young as fourth grade to Latin.
+Designed, revised, and continually sharpened since 2001, the award-winning Latin for Children curriculum continues to be a strong, inviting, and creative program designed to introduce students as young as fourth graders to Latin.
 It incorporates elements that will engage students of every learning style.
-As a step beyond just an exposure to the language, when used as a whole, this series trains students in grammar, vocabulary, and English derivatives in a lively, interactive way that is perfectly suited to students in the grammar stage.
+When used as a whole, this series trains students in grammar, vocabulary, and English derivatives in a lively, interactive way that is perfectly suited to students in the grammar stage.
 The Latin for Children series is taught directly to the child and is a perfect choice for teachers and parents, including those who will be learning along with their students.

-- Workbook format, 32 chapters (proposed teaching timeline is one chapter a week), perfect-bound book
+- Workbook format, 32 chapters (proposed teaching timeline is 1 chapter a week), perfect-bound book

 - Clear explanations of grammar in every chapter, written directly to the student